The Canny-Emiris conjecture for the sparse resultant: Introduction

 \section{Introduction}

-In \cite{Macaulay:sfe}, Macaulay introduced the notion of homogeneous resultant, extending the Sylvester resultant to system of homogeneous polynomials in several variables with given degrees.
+In \cite{Macaulay:sfe}, Macaulay introduced the notion of homogeneous resultant, extending the Sylvester resultant to systems of homogeneous polynomials in several variables with given degrees.
 In the same paper, he also presented an intriguing family of formulae, each of them allowing to compute it as the quotient of the determinant of a Sylvester-type square matrix by one of its principal minors.

-The sparse resultant is a generalization of the homogeneous resultant to systems of multivariate Laurent polynomials with given supports.
+The sparse resultant is a generalization of the homogeneous resultant to systems of multivariate Laurent polynomials with prefixed monomials.
 It is a basic tool of elimination theory and polynomial equation solving, and it is also connected to combinatorics, toric geometry, and hypergeometric functions, see for instance \cite{GKZ94, Stu94, Est10:npdp, DS15}.
 As a consequence, there has been a lot of interest in efficient methods for computing it, see also \cite{EM99, CanEmi:sbasr, DAndrea:msfsr, CLO05,DicEmi2005:spe, JS18} and the references therein.

 In \cite{CannyEmiris:easmr, CanEmi:sbasr}, Canny and Emiris introduced a family of Sylvester-type square matrices whose determinants are nonzero multiples of the sparse resultant, and showed that the sparse resultant can be expressed as the gcd of several of these determinants.
 Besides, for each of these matrices they identified a certain principal submatrix and, following Macaulay, conjectured that the quotient of their determinants coincides with the sparse resultant, at least in some cases.
-Their construction relies heavily on the combinatorics of the polytopes associated to the given supports and a chosen family of affine functions on them.
-Shortly afterwards, Sturmfels extended the method by allowing the use of convex piecewise affine functions \cite{Stu94}.
+Their construction relies heavily on the combinatorics of the polytopes defined as the convex hull of the exponents of the given monomials, and of a chosen family of affine functions on them.
+Shortly afterwards, Sturmfels extended the method by allowing the use of convex piecewise affine functions on these polytopes \cite{Stu94}.